jackie-jiaqi-yin/llm-learning-journey/reading/notes.md

-# Introduction
+# Notes

 These are my reading notes about LLM.

 - [Intro to LLM Fundamentals](#intro-to-llm-fundamentals-what-are-llms-and-how-do-they-come-to-be)

 ## Intro to LLM Fundamentals: What are LLMs and How do they come to be?

 - Serrano, S., Brumbaugh, Z., & Smith, N. A. (2023).
 Language Models: A Guide for the Perplexed. http://arxiv.org/abs/2311.17301

 This paper provides a comprehensive, non-technical introduction to language models (LMs), including large language models (LLMs).
 It offers a high-level overview of how language models, including LLMs, are trained, evaluated, and utilized.
 I found the sections discussing data particularly insightful, and the discussion on practical applications of LLMs thought-provoking.